 Accommodation and Meals

-RMAM certification is recognized throughout Canada (including the ACMG and Alberta Occupational Health and Safety) and the United States.
-Successful students will receive a certification card from RMAM, which is valid for 3 years.
-You will also receive your CPR level C certification.
-Within 3 years, graduates must recertify by way of a three day course to keep their certification.
+The Advanced Adventure Medic Certification is recognized by Alberta Workplace Health and Safety and will allow for mobility between Alberta, BC, Saskatchewan, Manitoba and the Yukon.
+It is equivalent to Wilderness First Responder certification.
+Successful students will receive an advanced first aid certification card from RMAM, which is valid for 3 years.
+You will also receive your Healthcare Provider Level CPR & AED.
+Within 3 years, graduates must recertify by way of a five-day course to keep current.

 Successful completion of this course is based on attendance (100% required), and performance on both written and practical final exams.
 Not everyone passes this course.